eiffel-community/eiffel-intelligence/wiki/markdown/running-eiffel-intelligence.md

     (catalina home)/webapp/

-If Eiffel Intelligence should be run without any context-path in the url address, then overwrite ROOT.war file in webapp folder with eiffel-intelligence-<version>.war:
+If Eiffel Intelligence should be run without any context-path in the url address, then overwrite ROOT.war file in webapp folder with `eiffel-intelligence-<version>.war`:

     cp eiffel-intelligence-<version>.war (catalina home)/webapp/ROOT.war